 That said, it’s still great to learn because it spans most of the fretboard and builds additional connections between the positions.

-Pentatonic scale extensions open up the door to a variety of new uses for the scale and expands your knowledge of the scale up and down the fretboard.
+The extended pentatonic scale opens up the door to a variety of new uses for the scale and expands your knowledge of the scale up and down the fretboard.
 Learning and applying these extensions are great ways to utilize more of the fretboard and break out of the pentatonic box shapes you’re accustomed to using.